Blondie’s Debbie Harry Shares Shocking Story About David Bowie And Not Everyone Is Laughing

 “In the end, the stolen guitars hurt me more than the rape,” she wrote.

-If Harry’s anecdotes don’t sound very #MeToo “friendly,” it’s because they aren’t supposed to be.
-In an interview with The Los Angeles Times, Harry said bad behavior from men was all part of the deal back then and she accepted that.
+If Harry’s anecdotes don’t sound very #MeToo-friendly, it’s because they aren’t supposed to be.
+In an interview with the Los Angeles Times, Harry said bad behavior from men was all part of the deal back then and she accepted that.

 “Those #MeToo experiences were when I was younger, and I expected that, felt it was part and parcel of being out in the world.
 I suppose it was frustrating, but nothing bad happened to me.
 I just felt that was natural.
 This is Mother Nature talking.”